denisaapopa/plinko-play-controller-sdk/README.md

-# PlayController
+# PlinkoPlayController

-The `PlayController` component is a key part of the gameplay interface, allowing users to initiate a play or cash out based on their current game state.
+The `PlinkoPlayController` component is a key part of the gameplay interface, allowing users to initiate a play or cash out based on their current game state.
 It supports manual play, autoplay for a specified number of plays, dynamic currency handling, and play amount adjustments.

 ---

 ## Component Overview

-The `PlayController` allows the user to:
+The `PlinkoPlayController` allows the user to:

 - Select a currency.
 - Adjust the play amount.